corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/cordapp-packaging.md

     ```

 ## Building a CPK
-To build a CPK, configure the project with either cordapp-cpk2 or cordapp-cpb2 plugin and run the jar Gradle task:
+To build a CPK, configure the project with either the cordapp-cpk2 or cordapp-cpb2 plugin and run the jar Gradle task:
 ```shell
 ./gradlew jar
 ```